 Beneficiary Designation at Retirement

 At the time of retirement, the member may name only one person, his or her estate, or a trust as beneficiary of the monthly retirement allowance.
-A member cannot change the beneficiary designation after the first day of the month in which he or she receives the first retirement payment.
 If the beneficiary dies or divorces the retired member, state law provides that the member’s estate becomes the beneficiary.
 An estate or trust cannot be eligible for a lifetime payment upon death of a retired member.

 Death after Retirement